- ©Marcus Koppen

 Circular algorithms

 Summum Engineering is exploring the field of circular construction through research and engineering projects.
 In this spirit we are expanding our knowledge on the current possibilities for building with reclaimed, circular elements.
-This research project combines aspects of materialization, building technology and circular economy.
+This research combines materialization, building technology, and circular economy principles to explore practical applications for reclaimed elements in construction

-The work has been inspired by academic research on the topic and our own experience with the Domes Village in New Clark City, Philippines, which was made with reclaimed hardwood.
+Building on these insights, our research has expanded to developing practical tools and systems that enable direct integration of reclaimed materials into the design process.
+Inspired by academic research as well as our own experience with the Domes Village in New Clark City, Philippines, which was made with reclaimed hardwood.
 The research also includes applied work, automatically resolving the matchmaking challenge between demand – the design of the timber facade of De Warren in Amsterdam – and supply – stocks of reclaimed hardwood bollards or mooring posts that must be sawn.

 Context